emqx/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

 myprefix:foo2bd61c44:1
 ```

-## Create a Rule for MQTT Broker Sink
+## Create a Rule with MQTT Broker Sink

 This section demonstrates how to create a rule for specifying data to be forwarded to a remote MQTT service.